madhavkhoslaa/madhavkhoslaa.github.io/content/posts/rustiter.md

   ]
 ---

-# Iterator Design Pattern, What is it ?
+# Iterator Design Pattern, What is it?

 ## Example 1

-Let's consider you are this tiny person in the image and you have too walk traverse the tree below.
-Ideally how you traverse it, it does not matter what is the most important thing is __1.__ where you are and __2.__ Where you want to be when you go to the `next` node.
+Let's consider you are this tiny person in the image and you have to walk traverse the tree below.
+Ideally, how you traverse it, it does not matter what is the most important thing is __1.__ where you are and __2.__ Where you want to be when you go to the `next` node.

-So in a way an iterator design pattern(in real life) is a thought process of how you iterate a structure(not just a tree), or you knowing where you want(not how) to go `next`.
+So in a way, an iterator design pattern(in real life) is a thought process of how you iterate a structure(not just a tree), or you know where you want(not how) to go `next`.

-It is the way to decide if you go on the left node or the right, or the leaf node of the left subtree or the leaf node of the right most subtree but not how you do it.
+It is the way to decide if you go on the left node or the right, or the leaf node of the left subtree or the leaf node of the rightmost subtree but not how you do it.

 ![image](https://i.imgur.com/mWXRCUt.png)

 ## Example 2
-Imagine you are the pacman ghost and the representation of the pacman world is in a graph.
-Which node you go to is dependant on where pacman is.
-Imagine you are on a `T` intersection and pacman is on thr right side of the T intersection.
-Then the `next` node you want to treverse is the right node.
+Imagine you are the Pacman ghost and the representation of the Pacman world is in a graph.
+Which node you go to is dependent on where Pacman is.
+Imagine you are on a `T` intersection and Pacman is on the right side of the T intersection.
+Then the `next` node you want to traverse is the right node.

 ![image](https://i.imgur.com/5lF87Jv.png)